acbsp/bonafide.guru/en/contents.rst

-   confidently explained that the word "my" was never meant to be a part of the currently existing "my initiated disciple" and all of a sudden, out of the blue, you decided that "my" is very much part of the same phrase, and it actually refers to Srila Prabhupada's siksha disciples?
+   confidently explained that the word "my" was never meant to be a part of the currently existing "my initiated disciple" and all of a sudden, out of the blue, you decided that "my" is very much part of the same phrase, and it actually refers to |SP|'s siksha disciples?
 Please be merciful & share with us the secret behind this realization that you just had.
 Maybe, Maharaja, You should first decide whether the word "my" is an inadvertent, accidental inclusion